romibi/stalnias/Readme.md

 The Game Code will be Open Source as well as some Demo Content.
 Everything else is undecided.

 ## Download
-Windows, Mac and Linux builds are found here:
+Windows, Mac, Linux and WebGL builds are found here:
 [Download Link](https://romibi.ch/stalnias/dl/)
+The current Web version can found here: [Try now](https://romibi.ch/stalnias/)
-Automatic Android, WebGL, iOS and Windows UWP builds are planned too.
+Builds for further Platforms (Android, iOS, Windows UWP, ...) are planned too.

 ## Todo (incomplete list, only basic stuff for now):
 - [ ] Tile Map